College of Nursing

 NURSE 4010 Concepts of Caring for Adults II: 5 semester hours

-Prerequisites: NURSE 3050 and NURSE 3070.
+Prerequisites: NURSE 3050, NURSE 3060, and NURSE 3070.
 This course focuses on the application of nursing care of the adult patient experiencing selected pathophysiological processes affecting body regulatory mechanisms across the illness and wellness continuum.
 Emphasis is placed on health restoration, maintenance and support of acute illness as well as the continued development of the nurse-client relationship, critical thinking processes, research-based nursing practice and use of technology.
 A focus on care collaboration, communication, quality of care, health care ethics and legal implications is provided.
 This course includes lecture and active learning, in addition to a clinical portion.
 Completion of 90 clinical hours.

-Prerequisites: NURSE 3065.
+Prerequisites: NURSE 3055 and NURSE 3065.
 This course covers nursing care of adult and elder patients including healthy aging and maintenance of functional capacity.
 Content addresses common physiologic, psychological, and social changes, challenges, and adaptations affecting adult and elder populations.
 Strategies for health promotion and disease management are addressed in the care of adult and elder patients experiencing genitourinary, gastrointestinal, neurological, endocrine, musculoskeletal, health restoration, and/or sensory-perceptual alterations.
 Pathophysiologic processes of organ systems are explored.
 Didactic and clinical components are included.

-Prerequisites: Concurrent enrollment in NURSE 4020 and NURSE 4030.
-This clinical course focuses on the application of health and illness continuum concepts of the gravid woman, newborn, family, and child in relation to nursing care, in addition to women across the lifespan.
+Prerequisites: NURSE 3050, NURSE 3060, and NURSE 3070.
+This course applies health and illness continuum concepts related to the care of the woman, gravid mother, newborn, and growing family.
 This course builds on knowledge developed in previous coursework.
-Students will complete a pediatric-focused clinical of 45 hours and a maternal-focused clinical of 45 hours.
-Concurrent enrollment in NURSE 4020 and NURSE 4030 is required.
+Concurrent enrollment in NURSE 4030 is required.
+Students will complete 45 clinical hours.

 NURSE 4035 Nursing Care of Children: Infancy to Adolescence: 4 semester hours